Interested to apply for Independent Research Fellowships? Please send details by 13/03/2020.

 - BBSRC David Phillips Fellowship

 - Royal Society University Research Fellowship

 - ERC Starting Grants.

-- Glasstone Fellowships.
 In addition to the above, researchers may apply for a Glasstone Research Fellowship.
 The Glasstone Research Fellowships are supported by the Glasstone Bequest.
 The Violette and Samuel Glasstone Research Fellowships in Science are tenable at the University of Oxford, in the fields of Chemistry (Inorganic, Organic or Physical), Engineering, Mathematics (including Computer Science and Statistics), Materials, Physics, and Plant Sciences.
-Each year, two fellowships are awarded.
-An advertisement will be placed on the University of Oxford website in late October, with applications due in December.
+An advertisement will be placed on the University of Oxford website, generally in late September, with applications due in October.